jidel/HeilpraktikerRechnung/README.md

 The intended way to ship the application is to create an ``.accde`` file.
 After that, do not forget to change the applications backup location to fit your clients system.
 In order to run this newly created file, install the [MS Access 2007 Runtime Environment](https://www.microsoft.com/download/details.aspx?id=4438) on the clients machine.

+### MS Access Trusted Locations
+Use ``AddPath.exe`` to add the project to MS Access' trusted locations.
+This allows to start macros without user interaction.

 ## Credits
-Many thanks to Oliver for his solution to compose and decompose the MS Access front-end: http://stackoverflow.com/a/211210
+Thanks to Oliver for his solution to compose and decompose the MS Access front-end: http://stackoverflow.com/a/211210

 ## License
 **The MIT License (MIT)**